-- A player who indicates action towards wagering will not be held to save the case where he/ she caused action behind him/ her.
+- A player who indicates action towards wagering will not be held to save the case where they caused action behind them.
 A player calling will be required to complete that action with the least bet.
-But if a player is ignorant of a raise, then he/ she will not be held to that unless action has been taken behind this act.
+But if a player is ignorant of a raise, then they will not be held to that unless action has been taken behind this act.

-- Hold your hand until you are positive about the cards that the opponent has.
+- Hold your hand until you are positive about the opponent's cards.

 - The good news is that straights can jump from a 6 to a jack, but it also signifies that flushes are hard to get.
 Because of this, a flush and a full house are considered equally strong.
 So be mindful of this.

-- Pots have a tendency to grow in Mexican poker, so ensuring that you plan your chip stacks accordingly for big swings is not uncommon.
+- Pots tend to grow in Mexican Poker, so ensuring that you plan your chip stacks accordingly for big swings is not uncommon.

-- You need to master the art of misdirection for a lot is riding on the opponent’s understanding of the card that is face down.
-This can be done by betting like you either have a better or a weaker hand, based on the play of each game.
+- You need to master the art of misdirection, for a lot is riding on the opponent’s understanding of the card that is face down.
+This can be done by betting that you either have a better or a weaker hand based on the play of each game.

-- This game needs the player to call, fold or raise more often and hence, one must be more mindful of the bets and how to manage the stack.
-Most experts opine that the Mexican stud must be played defensively and grow the pot over the course of time.
+- This game needs the player to call, fold or raise more often.
+Hence, one must be more mindful of the bets and how to manage the stack.
+Most experts opine that the Mexican stud must be played defensively and grow the pot over time.

-- The ability to predict the cards of your opponents will drastically increase the probability of the player winning the hand.
+- The ability to predict your opponents' cards will drastically increase the probability of the player winning the hand.

-- It is best for beginners to choose the table that has many players because, in that way, they will have fewer cards to forecast.
+- Beginners should choose a table that has many players because, in that way, they will have fewer cards to forecast.